Harika-SVL/Terraform/notes.md

 ### Creating database in Azure using Terraform

-* We have added the resource to create sql server on azure and applied the template.
-For the changes
+* We have added the resource to create sql server on azure and applied the template For the changes
 * `database.tf`
 ```
 resource "azurerm_mssql_server" "sql_server" {